An ad-free and cookie-free website.

 Welcome, I'm Paul, this is Career Talk and today's topic is:

-Is Passive Management an Illusion?
+Is Passive Investing an Illusion?

 Here is how I'll tackle this one.
 First, I'll cover four investment philosophies, then as is the pattern with these Career Talk questions, I'll segment the players into three different groups.
 Third, is the term illusion.
 Fourth, I'll share my potentially controversial view and fifth, I'll show you where you can learn more.